geopm/geopm/service/docs/source/index.rst

 ================

-The Global Extensible Open Power Manager (GEOPM) is a framework for exploring power and energy optimizations targeting heterogeneous platforms.
-The GEOPM package provides many built-in features.
-A simple use case is reading hardware counters and setting hardware controls with platform independent syntax using a command line tool on a particular compute node.
-An advanced use case is dynamically coordinating hardware settings across all compute nodes used by a distributed application in response to the application's behavior and requests from the resource manager.
+The Global Extensible Open Power Manager (GEOPM) serves as a framework for investigating energy and power optimizations geared towards heterogeneous platforms.
+It offers a whole range of built-in functions.
+A basic use case could be reading hardware counters and configuring hardware controls using a command line tool on a specific compute node with platform independent syntax.
+On the other hand, an advanced example includes dynamically synchronizing hardware settings across all compute nodes of a distributed application in response to the application's behavior and requests from the resource manager.

 .. image:: https://geopm.github.io/images/github-button.png
    :target: https://github.com/geopm/geopm
    :width: 200
    :alt: View on Github

-For access to the latest source code clone the git repo:
+To get the latest source code clone the git repository:

 .. code-block:: bash

     $ git clone https://github.com/geopm/geopm.git

 .. toctree::
    :maxdepth: 1